Real Chicken Stock

 1 leek, washed and cut into large dice (white and light green parts only)

-few sprigs of thyme, parsley or 1 bay leaf
+few sprigs of thyme, parsley or a few bay leaves

-Remove from the heat and pass the stock through a fine muslin / cheesecloth.
+- Remove from the heat and pass the stock through a fine strainer.
+You can also use a cheesecloth.

 This delicious stock will look like jelly when cooled in the fridge.